Accomplishments & Awards

 Distinguished Alumni Award

-Goldfarb School of Nursing at Barnes-Jewish College wishes to acknowledge the personal, professional and community contributions of its alumni.
-The Distinguished Alumni Award is presented in recognition of exemplary dedication to the profession of nursing to individuals who have demonstrated a commitment to nursing education, research and service.
+The Distinguished Alumni Award recognizes Goldfarb School of Nursing at Barnes-Jewish College alumni who show exemplary dedication to the profession of nursing through commitment to nursing education, research, and service.

 2019